 CITIZEN MUSICIAN FELLOWSHIP

-CIVIC ORCHESTRA MEMBER AND CITIZEN MUSICIAN FELLOWSHIP BENEFITS
+CIVIC ORCHESTRA REGULAR MEMBER BENEFITS

 Regular members are eligible to participate in the Civic Orchestra for up to two consecutive seasons.
-Musicians accepted as associate members are offered a one-season associate membership and are contacted on as-needed basis as extra/substitute musicians.
+Musicians accepted as Associate Members are offered a one-season associate membership and are contacted on as-needed basis as extra/substitute musicians.